 Setting Up Automatic Refresh Policies for 5-Minute Intervals

--- 1. Create the continuous aggregate with explicit time bucketing
+-- 1. Create the continuous aggregate with explicit 5-minute bucketing.

 CREATE MATERIALIZED VIEW IF NOT EXISTS sensor_metrics_5m